Gonzaga Bulldogs men's basketball: Mark Few (1999–present)

 The 2017–18 team also enjoyed success.
 Despite what was considered a "rebuilding year" after the Loss of Karnowski, Williams-Goss, Mathews and Collins among others (causing the Bulldogs to not be picked to win the West Coast Conference), the team won the WCC regular season title outright before winning the WCC tournament.
 In the NCAA tournament, the Bulldogs advanced to the Sweet Sixteen for the fourth consecutive year.
 They were ultimately bounced by Florida State, and finished the season at 32–5.

 Near the end of that season, Gonzaga considered a potential move to the Mountain West Conference (MW) after nearly 40 years as a WCC member.
 When asked by a reporter from the San Diego Union-Tribune about rumored MW expansion plans, MW commissioner Craig Thompson confirmed that six schools had been considered, with Gonzaga being the only school he specifically named.
 A later Union-Tribune report indicated that talks were advanced enough that the conference's presidents planned a vote on an invitation to Gonzaga during the MW men's and women's basketball tournaments in Las Vegas, but decided to delay the vote until after the Final Four.
 The vote ultimately never took place, as Gonzaga athletic director Mike Roth notified both conferences during the Final Four that the school would remain in the WCC for the immediate future.

 In the 2018 Maui Invitational Final on November 21, 2018 #3 Gonzaga defeated #1 Duke 89–87 for their first win over Duke and first win over a number 1 ranked team in team history.

 The 2020–21 season would be a historic year for the team, going 26–0 in the regular season and being the final undefeated team in the country.
 They would earn the #1 overall seed in the tournament and cruise to the national championship game over Norfolk State, Oklahoma, Creighton, USC, and UCLA.
 In the national championship, their undefeated season came to an end, losing to Baylor 86–70.

+The 2022–2023 team, finished the season with an impressive 31–6 overall record and a 14–2 record in West Coast Conference (WCC).
+Their season was highlighted by a run to the Elite Eight of the NCAA Tournament, the program's sixth appearance in the regional final since 1999.
+However they would come up short to the eventual national champion UConn 82–54.

+In 2024, Gonzaga University accepted an invitation to join the Pac-12 Conference on July 1, 2026, for all sports including Men's basketball.